Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;%sh executes shell code only on the local driver machine which leads to significant performance overhead.

 **Question 20
-The data engineering team has a table ëorders_backupí that was created using Delta Lakeís SHALLOW CLONE functionality from the table ëordersí.
-Recently, the team started getting an error when querying the ëorders_backupí table indicating that some data files are no longer present.
+The data engineering team has a table ‚Äòorders_backup‚Äô that was created using Delta Lake‚Äôs SHALLOW CLONE functionality from the table ‚Äòorders‚Äô.
+Recently, the team started getting an error when querying the ‚Äòorders_backup‚Äô table indicating that some data files are no longer present.
 Which of the following correctly explains this error ?**